nsrau/azure-docs.it-it/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-install-containers.md

 ## <a name="get-the-container-image-with-docker-pull"></a>Ottenere l'immagine del contenitore con `docker pull`

-Le immagini del contenitore per Analisi del testo sono disponibili in Microsoft Container Registry.
+Container images for Text Analytics are available on the Microsoft Container Registry.

 # <a name="key-phrase-extractiontabkeyphrase"></a>[Estrazione frasi chiave](#tab/keyphrase)